anjohan/div/FYS3150/Oblig4/README.md

+#POST-DELIVERY UPDATE 2#
+It turns out that I had only found one bug - after a new 60-hour run on HTCondor, the results are still weird (the expectation value of the absolute value of M is still negative).
+This is extremely depressing.
+As the results are correct for smaller values of L and N, the cause is probably still an overflow somewhere.
+Unfortunately, I do not currently have time to fix this issue.

 #POST-DELIVERY UPDATE#
 I found the bug which caused the errors in the large datasets for phase transitions.
 It turns out I had forgotten to change abs to fabs when I changed all the quantities from ints to doubles, causing an overflow in the energy and magnetic moment when the grid is large.